Island Gardens Megayacht Marina Dredging

 - Cashman had four material transport barges, ranging in size up to 139’ by 52’ traveling between the dredge site and mitigation sites daily for offloading of dredge spoils.
 Two push boats were used to transfer the barges between sites.

 - The dredge and mitigation sites were enclosed by a steel turbidity pipe pile and curtain upon commencement of dredging.
-Floating yellow turbidity curtains were deployed along the pile lines designate the three work areas.
+Floating yellow turbidity curtains were deployed along the pile lines to designate the three work areas.